wooorm/xdm/readme.md

 ### Importing `.md` and `.mdx` files from the web in esbuild

+> ⚠️ Note that this includes remote code in your bundle.
+> Make sure you trust it!
+> See [§ Security][security] for more info.

 When passing `allowDangerousRemoteMdx` to the esbuild loader, MD(X) and JS files can be imported from `http:` and `https:` urls.
 Take this `index.mdx` file: